amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 * A [sequence id](#sequence-id) is sent along with a packet, so the receiver can reorder packets if necessary.
 * To keep the connection alive, both client and server send PING packets to each other after a certain amount of time has passed.

+### Sandbox access key
+Every game server has a unique sandbox access key.
+This is used to calculate the [packet signature](#packet-signature).
+The only way to find the access key of a server is by disassembling a game that connects to this server.

+A list of game servers and their access keys can be found [here](Game-Server-List).

 ### Encryption
 **V0 and V1**: All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
-The connection to the secure server is encrypted using the session key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).
+The connection to the secure server is encrypted using the session key from the [Kerberos ticket](Kerberos-Authentication).

 **Lite**: Since the underlying connection is SSL-encrypted anyway, no encryption is used by PRUDP.

-### Compression
-Before they are encrypted, packets may be compressed with zlib.
-The compression ratio is prepended to the compressed payload as an additional byte.
-This is used to determine how much space is needed to decompress the payload.
-The compression ratio is the size of the uncompressed payload divided by the size of the compressed payload, rounded upwards.
-If the compression ratio is 0 the payload is not compressed.

-NEX has disabled compression, so you won't see any compressed packets in Nintendo games.

 ### Secure server connection
 As explained on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, every game server consists of an authentication server and a secure server.
 If a client wants to connect to the secure server it must first request a [ticket](Kerberos-Authentication) from the authentication server.
 The ticket contains the session key that's used in the secure server connection, among other information.